AliceO2Group/QualityControl/doc/PostProcessing.md

 The post-processing tasks can be run by using the `o2-qc-run-postprocessing` application (only for development) or with `o2-qc-run-postprocessing-occ` (both development and production).

 To run the basic example, use the command below.
 The `--config` parameter should point to the configuration file.
-The `--period` parameter specifies how often the specified triggers should be checked.
+The `--period` parameter specifies the time interval of checking the specified triggers (in seconds).

 ```
 o2-qc-run-postprocessing --config json://${QUALITYCONTROL_ROOT}/etc/postprocessing.json --name ExamplePostprocessing --period 10